Reparations (transitional justice): United States

-After the WWII attack of Pearl Harbor, Japanese Americans became the target of exclusionary policies by the US and were viewed as "threats to national security."
+After the attack on Pearl Harbor, Japanese Americans became targets of exclusionary policies by the US and were viewed as "threats to national security."
 Japanese Americans were forced into military internment camps across the West Coast and suffered trauma.

 Internment came to an end with an executive order from President Roosevelt to close the camps, along with an Ex Parte Endo ruling from the Supreme Court in December 1944.
-This ruling restored the civil liberties of Japanese Americans and stated that citizens could not be held without due process of the law.
-In 1948, the United States Congress passed legislation that allowed for minimal compensation for the financial losses suffered by internees for any financial losses documented during internment.
-Congress established the Commission on Wartime Relocation and Internment of Civilians in 1980, which addressed the need for more extensive financial redress to the victims of the internment camps and concluded that internment was based on racism, rather than national security.
+This ruling restored the civil liberties of Japanese Americans and held that citizens could not be detained without due process of law.
+In 1948, the United States Congress passed legislation allowing minimal compensation for documented financial losses suffered by internees during internment.
+Congress established the Commission on Wartime Relocation and Internment of Civilians in 1980, which addressed the need for more extensive financial redress to the victims of the internment camps and concluded that internment was based on racism rather than national security.

 The United States also apologized and acknowledged the injustices of the Internment of Japanese Americans through the Civil Liberties Act of 1988.
-The US also sponsored public education reforms to teach citizens about the harms done to Japanese Americans to secure the event into national memory.
-Finally, financial reparations were provided on August 10, 1988, after President Ronald Reagan passed a bill to authorize payment of $20,000 to the survivors of the camps.
+The US also sponsored public education reforms to teach citizens about the harms done to Japanese Americans to secure the event in national memory.
+Finally, financial reparations were provided on August 10, 1988, after President Ronald Reagan signed a bill authorizing payments of $20,000 to survivors of the camps.

 Italy

-Italy paid to Libya US$5 billion as part of the Italy–Libya Friendship Treaty of 2008 as reparation for Italian colonization of Libya and both sides declared "now settled and resolved".
+Italy paid Libya US$5 billion as part of the Italy–Libya Friendship Treaty of 2008 as reparation for Italian colonization of Libya, and both sides declared "now settled and resolved".